MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 - **Plan the deployment**.
 Before you start, we recommend reading the [Defender for Servers planning guide](plan-defender-for-server.md).
 - **Review plans**.
 Make sure you understand the available [plans](defender-for-servers-overview.md), and [different ways to deploy](defender-for-servers-overview.md#enabling-plans).
 - **Review pricing**.
 Check Defender for Servers pricing on the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/).
 - **Azure subscription**.
 You need a Microsoft Azure subscription.
 You can [sign up for a free one](https://azure.microsoft.com/pricing/free-trial/) if needed.
-Defender for Cloud should [be connected to an Azure subscription](connect-azure-subscription.md).
+Defender for Cloud should [be enabled on the subscription](connect-azure-subscription.md).
 - **Multicloud machines**.
-To protect multicloud (AWS/GCP machines) or on-premises machines, you must:
-    - [Connect AWS accounts](quickstart-onboard-aws.md) to Defender for Cloud.
+To protect multicloud (AWS/GCP machines) or on-premises machines, you must connect [AWS accounts](quickstart-onboard-aws.md) and [GCP projects](quickstart-onboard-gcp.md) to Defender for Cloud.
+The connection process onboards multicloud machines as Azure Arc-enabled VMs.
-    - [Connect GCP projects](quickstart-onboard-gcp.md) to Defender for Cloud.
-    - [Onboard on-premises machines](onboard-machines-with-defender-for-endpoint.md) as Azure Arc VMs to Defender for Cloud.
+- **On-premises machines**.
+To use full Defender for Servers functionality, on-premises machines should be [onboarded as Azure Arc VMs](quickstart-onboard-machines.md) as Azure Arc VMs to Defender for Cloud.
+If you onboard on-premises machines by [directly installing the Defender for Endpoint agent](onboard-machines-with-defender-for-endpoint.md), Defender Plan 1 features are enabled, but in Defender for Servers Plan 2, only premium Defender Vulnerability Management features are available in addition to Plan 1 capabilities.
 - **Review support requirements**.
 Check [Defender for Servers requirements and support](support-matrix-defender-for-servers.md) information.
-- **Using a custom Log Analytics workspace**
+- **Using a custom Log Analytics workspace:**
-    - When you enabled Defender for Cloud on a subscription for the first time, a default Log Analytics workspace is set up in the subscription.
-When you enable Defender for Servers Plan 2 for a subscription, it's enabled on this default workspace.
+    - If you used the suggested default Log Analytics workspace when you enabled Defender for Cloud on a subscription for the first time, when you turn on Defender for Servers Plan 2 it's enabled automatically on that workspace.
 The workspace isn't relevant for Plan 1.
-    - If you used a custom workspace for Defender for Cloud, you must specifically enable Plan 2 on that workspace.
+    - If you used a custom workspace when you enabled Defender for Cloud, you must specifically enable Defender for Servers Plan 2 on that workspace.
 All machines connected to the workspace then have Plan 2 enabled, regardless of the settings on their connected subscription.
     - [Learn more](plan-defender-for-servers-data-workspace.md) about workspace planning in Defender for Servers.

 ## Enable on Azure, AWS, or GCP